Can’t Afford A New Fridge? Here’s Some Advice To Help

 - Use nut butter to get some protein and flavor

 - Canned fish (Trust us, sardines really aren’t that bad!)

 You can also use fresh ingredients, but only buy as much as you need for one meal.
-This might be a big change to your diet, but you’ll be saved up for a new fridge before you know it!
+This might be a big change to your diet, but you’ll be saving up for a new fridge before you know it!

 If you suddenly find yourself without a fridge, things can look pretty scary.
 We’ve based most of our modern diet around being able to have reliable access to a fridge, but don’t worry.
 Our guide has all the tips you need to quickly replace that broken fridge and hold you over while you save up.

 You can check out our other DIY fridge guides to help make your fridge last for a lifetime.
 Take a look below for articles on fridge repair, cleaning, and troubleshooting.